Welcome to this week’s Survival Buzz with an update on my own preps plus news and announcements from the Backdoor Survival blog.

 Smart Portable Multi-Function Power Charger: I am currently testing one of these charges.
 I love that it is not big and bulky.
 Not only will it start my car (yes, I do get a dead battery from time to time) but it integrates a high-output LED flashlight and USB battery pack for charging gizmos.

-The Prepper’s Water Survival Guide: Harvest, Treat, and Store Your Most Vital Resource: Water Month on Backdoor Survival is going to focus on free resources but if you have $7.00 to spare, this is the book that I recommend.
+The Prepper’s Water Survival Guide: Harvest, Treat, and Store Your Most Vital Resource: Water Month on Backdoor Survival is going to focus on free resources, this is the book that I recommend.
 It will also be featured in this week’s Prepper Book Festival

 UltraFire Mini Cree LED Flashlight: FAVORITE!
 Here we go with another flashlight.
-At the time of this writing, this one is only $3.80 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.